RichysHub/Typo_graphics/docs/source/tutorial.rst

 Combined glyphs are named according to their components, separated by whitespace.

     >>> exclamation_mark.name
-    ". '"
+    "' ."

 The :attr:`~Glyph.components` attribute contains references to the glyphs that composed the combination glyphs, here the apostrophe, and the full stop.
+Components are sorted.
+This allows glyph addition to be commutative, so that order of addition is not important.

     >>> [glyph.name for glyph in exclamation_mark.components]
     ["'", '.']